 Sure!
 Why not.
 If you are a few nights short of the next Hilton Honors level (or Marriott, etc), book your local Hampton Inn and take your spouse with you for a staycation!
 Let the kids swim in the pool!
 After all kids love hotels!
 We call this a Mattress Run.

-PS…speaking of hotels, you might like this article I wrote with 20 Hotel Hacks for the Savvy Business Traveler.
+PS…speaking of hotels, you might like this article I wrote with 31 Amazing Hotel Hacks Travel Pros Use all the Time

 or this article on the Hilton Honors rewards program.

 How about rental car mileage runs?

 Sure, mileage runs can apply to rental cars as well.
 Although, rental car rewards are typically less than thrilling and have to do with maybe a better car (nice, but not as huge as boarding early on a Delta flight) or earning more free car rentals.